 Some of the transactions and arrangements of the Group are with related parties and the effect of these on the basis determined between the parties is reflected in these financial statements.
-Unless otherwise stated, the balances are unsecured, interest-free and repayable on demand.
+Unless otherwise stated, the balances are unsecured, interest-free and repayable on demand and are expected to be settled in cash.